Open Government Peer to Peer Learning Program for Asia Pacific.

 Actors from non-OGP countries in the Asia Pacific, such as CSOs in Nepal and China who have expressed their interest in joining the OGP learning community will also benefit from the program by understanding how countries can conduct reform process which improves their eligibility score in order to join the OGP.

 The goal of this program is to enhance the capacity of government reformers and civil society activists in both member and non-OGP member countries in Asia Pacific through peer to peer learning exchange.

 In order to realize such goals, CRPG will organize a series of peer to peer learning events:

-- Access to Information Workshop (in collaboration with the OGP Support Unit) [time and venue tbc]
+Access to Information Workshop (in collaboration with the OGP Support Unit)

 The above events are supported by funding from the Ford Foundation and conducted in collaboration with civil societies, the Open Government Partnership Support Unit and the Indonesian Ministry of Planning (Bappenas).